Vizsla: history, character and care

 What health problems are common in Vizslas?

-Vizslas are relatively healthy, but are known for a few hereditary conditions.Common ailments:
+Vizslas are relatively healthy, but are known for a few hereditary conditions.

 - Epilepsy: A genetic condition that occurs regularly in the breed.
+Idiopathic epilepsy in Vizslas shows a pattern of familial inheritance consistent with an autosomal recessive trait [3].

 What is the life expectancy of a Vizsla?

-The life expectancy of a Vizsla ranges from 10 to 15 years, depending on healthcare, nutrition and exercise.
-Regular medical check-ups and a balanced diet can contribute to a longer life.How much do Vizslas cost and what budget is required?
+The life expectancy of a Vizsla ranges from 12 to 15 years, depending on healthcare, nutrition and exercise.
+Regular medical check-ups and a balanced diet can contribute to a longer life.

 Purchase price